DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 <summary><strong>2.1.1–2.1.7: WSL & Debian VM Setup on Windows (click to unfold)</strong></summary>

 #### 2.1.1.
 Enable WSL and Virtual Machine Platform

-This is a guide how to create a Debian VM on a Windows host.

 Open a terminal as **Administrator** (Press `[WIN]`, type `Terminal`, right click -> select `run as Administrator`.) and enable WSL: